-I know of but one difficulty in the way of such an union; and that arises from the disinclination which some of the Lower Provinces might feel to the transference of powers from their present Legislatures to that of the Union.
-The objection to this would arise principally, I imagine, from their not liking to give up the immediate control which they now have over the funds by which their local expenditure is defrayed.
+I know of but one difficulty in the way of such an Union, and that arises from the disinclination which some of the lower Provinces might feel to the transference of powers from their present Legislature to that of the Union.
+The objection to this would arise principally I imagine, from their not liking to give up the immediate control which they now have over the funds by which their local expenditure is defrayed.
 I have given such a view of the evils of this system, that I cannot be expected to admit that an interference with it would be an objection to my plan.
-I think, however, that the Provinces would have a right to complain, if these powers of local management, and of distributing funds for local purposes, were taken from Provincial Assemblies only to be placed in the yet more objectionable hands of a general legislature.
-Every precaution should, in my opinion, be taken to prevent such a power, by any possibility, falling into the hands of the Legislature of the Union.
-In order to prevent that, I would prefer that the Provincial Assemblies should be retained, with merely municipal powers.
-But it would be far better, in point both of efficiency and of economy, that this power should be entrusted to the municipal bodies of much smaller districts; and the formation of such bodies would, in my opinion, be an essential part of any durable and complete Union.
+I think, however, that the Provinces would have a right to complain if these powers of local management, and of distributing funds for local purposes, were taken from the Provincial Assemblies only to be placed in the yet more objectionable hands of a General Legislature.
+Every precaution should, in my opinion, be taken to prevent such a power, by any possibility, falling into the hand of the Legislature of the Union.
+In order to prevent that, I would prefer that the Provincial Assemblies should be retained with merely municipal powers.
+But it would be far better, in point both of efficiency and economy, that this power should be intrusted to the municipal bodies of much smaller districts; and the formation of such bodies would, in my opinion, be an essential part of any durable and complete Union.

-With such views, I should without hesitation recommend the immediate adoption of a general legislative union of all the British Provinces in North America, if the regular course of Government were suspended or perilled in the Lower Provinces, and the necessity of the immediate adoption of a plan for their government, without reference to them, a matter of urgency; or if it were possible to delay the adoption of a measure with respect to the Canadas until the project of an union could have been referred to the Legislatures of the Lower Provinces.
-But the state of the Lower Province, though it justifies the proposal of an union, would not, I think, render it gracious, or even just, on the part of Parliament to carry it into effect without referring it for the ample deliberation and consent of the people of those Colonies.
-Moreover, the state of the two Canadas is such, that neither the feelings of the parties concerned, nor the interests of the Crown or the Colonies themselves, will admit of a single Session, or even of a large portion of a Session of Parliament being allowed to pass without a definite decision by the Imperial Legislature as to the basis on which it purposes to found the future government of those Colonies.
+With such views, I should, without hesitation, recommend the immediate adoption of a general Legislative Union of all the British Provinces of North America, if the regular course of Government were sus. pended or periled in the lower Provinces, and the necessity of the immediate adoption of the plan for their government, without reference to them, a matter of urgency, or if it were possible to delay the adoption of a measure with respect to the Canadas, until a project of an union could have been refered to the Legislatures of the Lower Provinces.
+But the state of the Lower Province, though it justifies the proposal of an union, would not, I think, render it gracious or even just, on the part of Parliament to carry it into effect, without referring it for the ample deliberation and consent of the people of those colonies.
+Moreover, the state of the two Canadas is such that neither the feelings of the parties concerned, nor the interests of the crown or the colonies themselves, will admit of a single session, or even of a large portion of a session, of parlia. ment being allowed to pass, without a definite decision by the Imperial Legislature as to the basis on which it purposes to found the future Government of those Colonies.

-In existing circumstances, the conclusion to which the foregoing considerations lead me, is, that no time should be lost in proposing to Parliament a Bill for repealing the 31 Geo.
-III; restoring the union of the Canadas under one Legislature; and re-constituting them as one Province.
+In existing circumstances, the conclusions to which the foregoing considerations lead me is, that no time should be lost in proposing to parliament a bill for repealing the 31st of Geo.
+III., restoring the union of the Canadas under one Legislature, and reconstituting them as one Province.

-The Bill should contain provisions by which any or all of the other North American Colonies may, on the application of the Legislature, be, with the consent of the two Canadas, or their united Legislature, admitted into the union on such terms as may be agreed on between them.
+The bill should contain provisions by which any or all of the other North American colonies may, on the application of the Legislature, be, with the consent of the two Canadas, or their united Legislature, admitted into the union on such terms as may be agreed on between them.